 21st century is undeniably the period of “Korean Wave.”
 Through the use of internet and the social media, the Korean culture has developed into a global phenomenon.
 The South Korean culture has really increased global popularity over the past 10 years – from the k-dramas, to k-pop and Korean fashion and now, Korean food.
-Most of us love the Korean dishes so much that even though we find it always hard to pronounce the names, we keep coming back because of the unique blends of spices and flavors of the Korean food.
+Most of us love the popular Korean food so much that even though we find it always hard to pronounce the names, we keep coming back because of the unique blends of spices and flavors of the Korean food.

 We compiled here 10 of the most popular Korean dishes you must try: